Kobe040102/Kobe040102/README.md

   <p> <a href = "https://github.com/Kobe040102/Calculator-Project"> Calculator </a> -Basic Calculator created with HTML, CSS, and JavaScript for simple arithmetic    operations.
   <br></br>
   <p><b>Still in progress...</b></p>
   <p> <a href = "https://github.com/Kobe040102/ShoeStore-Project-React"> Shoe Store </a> -A Shoe market that presents it's clients with a variety of shoes and sizes.
-Users are able to
-  add products to their shopping carts and proceed to transaction.
+Users are able to add products to their shopping carts and proceed to transaction.
+Built in React, using HTML, CSS, and Javascript